gattil/2017-ACGT-Tutorials/_docs/pages/exercises_paml_1.md

 <p><strong>Branch models</strong>.</p>

-1. Use the small lysozyme example (publications 2 and 3) to fit **free-ratio model** for branches.
+1. Use the small lysozyme example to fit **free-ratio model** for branches.
-Are results consistent with those presented in ref.
-(2)?
+Are results consistent with those presented in the publication above?

 2. Label the branch leading to colobine clade and fit the **2-ratio branch model** to your data.